What is DDoS-Deflate?

 mkdir mytmp

-wget http://underhost.com/pub/install.sh
+wget https://underhost.com/pub/install.sh

 chmod 0700 install.sh